parkerdavis1/agave-portfolio/content/blog/weekly-update-2024/weekly-update-2024.md

 eleventyExcludeFromCollections: false
 ---

-I'm back from a brief blog hiatus!
-January is quickly coming to a close so I figured I ought to give a brief update on what has been going on for me.
+I'm back from a brief blog hiatus.
+January is quickly coming to a close so I figure I ought to give a brief update on what has been going on for me.
 Since last time there have been holiday celebrations, several birthdays, quality time with friends and family, work done for CAP-LTER and...

 ...I went to my first Suns/NBA game:
 {% image "./suns-game.jpg", "" %}